-- 1. Copy of the license - 2.
-KYC documents of the seeker - 3.
-Details of Point of presence including Switching nodes. - 4.
-Services proposed to be provided - 5.
-Proposed connectivity & interconnecting technology - 6.
-Details of transport media - 7.
-Capacity sought along with appropriate justification - 8.
-Tentative date by which the capacity is required.
+- 1. Copy of the license

+- 2. Details of Point of presence including switching nodes.

+- 3. Services proposed to be provided

 Q5: Should an interconnection agreement between TSPs continue to operate if an interconnecting TSP acquires a new license upon expiry of an old license?
 Alternatively, should fresh agreements be entered into upon specific request of either party to the interconnection?